Knowledge Level: Intermediate

 If you’re following the British Cycling Training Plans, you’ll notice that rest days and easier recovery weeks are regularly scheduled in.
 These cycles of training and recovery are what stimulate gains in fitness but many riders who don’t follow structured training plans, simply believe more is more and end up plateauing, losing form or even becoming ill.

 Terms such as overtraining and overreaching are often used to describe this situation but what do they mean, how do they differ and what are their implications?
-Dr Andy Kirkland, a Coaching and Education Officer at British Cycling and a BASES accredited sports scientist, provides the answers.
+Dr Andy Kirkland, a BASES accredited sports scientist, provides the answers.

 Ultimately, the objective of training is to improve performance.
 To do so we must place a training load on the body and mind to promote training adaptations.
 This training load is dependent on how hard, how long and how often we train (intensity/duration/frequency).
 We must also consider other factors such as work, travelling and day-to-day living as this also stresses the body.

 To improve performance, it is essential to train regularly with sufficient intensity.
 This will often result in fatigue, where we may feel tired or may notice a decline in performance in the short term.
 With adequate recovery training adaptations will occur and performance will improve.
 If a rider persists with training without regular or adequate recovery, performance can stagnate or get worse.
 This situation has previously been termed overtraining.